sawmon71293/API-Redux/README.md

 # 📖 Redux warmup <a name="about-project"></a>

-**edux warmup** is a website to understand how to used redux and API.
+**API-Redux* is a website to understand how to used redux and API.
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack